dimkinv/node-workshop/README.md

 3 sources are available
 * json source
 * xml source
-* images source _(image source is effectively a json source but with base64 encoded images instead of text)_
+* **BONUS** images source _(image source is effectively a json source but with base64 encoded images instead of text)_

+### BONUS Images Source
+In the images source you are provided with [base64](https://en.wikipedia.org/wiki/Base64) encoded images that you will be tasked to send to Google OCR service.
+Please look at the [Parsing images to text OCR](#parsing-images-to-text-ocr) section to find out more

 ## API specification
 Api endpoint should of the following specs: